material-components/material-components-ios/contributing/deprecation_policy.md

 The timeline for this deprecation is as follows:

 - <Deprecation date>: The API will be formally marked as deprecated.
 You will start receiving build warnings if you are still using the deprecated API.
 - <Deletion date>: The API will be deleted.
 ```

 ### Step 7: After the deprecation date, deprecate the API

 Send a pull request annotating the API as deprecated.
-Use `__deprecated_msg("")` and provide a concise message with a recommendation for an alternative API, if any is available.
+Use `__deprecated_msg("")` and provide a
+concise message with a recommendation for an alternative API, if any is available.

 ### Step 8: After the deletion date, re-evaluate usage of the API

-Once the deletion date has passed you can now consider deleting the API, but first you must evaluate whether the API is being used by any internal clients.
+Once the deletion date has passed you can now consider deleting the API, but first you must
+evaluate whether the API is being used by any internal clients.

 If the API is still being used by clients, you have a few options:

 - Reach out to the client teams directly, reminding them of the deprecation.
 - Help the client teams migrate.

-### Step 9: Delete the API
+### Step 9: Delete the API and migration guide

-Once you have confirmed that there is no internal usage of the API, you can safely delete it.
+Once you have confirmed that there is no internal usage of the API, you can safely delete it and the migration guide.

 Send a pull request deleting the API, marking your "Delete YYY" issue as closed.